 - You should learn a thing or two about the fish you are going after.
 For example, walleye and perch are usually found close to the bottom of the lake.
 On the other hand, crappies are normally suspended.
 With this in mind, you should adjust your fishing conditions and techniques based on the fish species you intend on catching.

 - Always look for underwater structures since these are ideal fishing spots.
-These structures provide both living and feeding opportunities for the fish and you should asses the terrain of the body of water before you start digging holes.
+These structures provide both living and feeding opportunities for the fish.
+You should asses the terrain of the body of water before you start digging holes.
 Weed lines, underwater humps and even submerged trees are the things you should look for.

 - Your clothing should match the environment and you should avoid wearing flashy colors.
 Fish can see color and when the water is clear and your fishing shallow you can scare them away.
 Even with the proper clothing, you should keep movement to a minimum over the hole if you’re hoping to catch something.